What to see in Barcelona

 Calla lilies in a waterway in the shade of large trees in the historic botanic gardens in Barcelona

-More like a pleasant park than a botanic garden, the Jardí Botànic Històric is a great place to escape on a hot day.
+It is more like a pleasant park than a botanic garden.
+The Jardí Botànic Històric is a great place to escape on a hot day.
 Read more about these lovely gardens

 Jardins de Joan Maragall